francescogerardomarra/its/modulo26/3_filters.md

 From a theoretical point of view, the implementation lifecycle of a filter can be broken down into three main stages:

 1. **Definition**: In this stage, the filter is created by implementing the `jakarta.servlet.Filter` interface or by extending an abstract class like `GenericFilter`.
 The filter class contains the logic that defines how incoming requests and outgoing responses should be processed, typically by overriding methods like `doFilter()`.
 2. **Chaining**: As part of the definition, the **filter chain** comes into play.
 A filter chain allows multiple filters to be executed in a specific order.
 When the `doFilter()` method is called, the filter can either continue processing the request by calling `chain.doFilter(request, response)` or halt the chain.
-This chaining mechanism ensures that each filter in the chain can perform its task before passing the request to the next filter or the target resource (like a servlet or a JSP).
+This chaining mechanism ensures that each filter in the chain can perform its task before passing the request to the next filter or the target resource (like a servlet or controller).
 3. **Registration**: Once defined, the filter must be registered with the web application so that it can be invoked during the request-response cycle.
 This registration can be done either through the `web.xml` file (in older servlet versions) or via annotations like `@WebFilter` (in modern servlet-based applications).
 The filter is mapped to specific URL patterns or servlet paths to determine when it should be executed.

 In summary, the filter lifecycle involves: